Aspiring Families Logo

 Expressive Arts Therapy in San Diego and in CA via Telehealth

-Our Registered Arts Therapist, MFT has over 10 years of experience and collaborates closely with the team.
+An art therapist is someone who is trained both in art and psychology.
+Our team of therapists has extensive knowledge about human development, psychological theories, and clinical practices.
 We believe that the creative process has the power to bring about personal reflection which can be profoundly healing.
 If you have questions or want to know more, contact us today, we’re here to help.